stefanofa/awesome/TOPICS.md

 ## llamacpp

-*   [menloresearch/jan](https://github.com/menloresearch/jan) - Jan is an open source alternative to ChatGPT that runs 100% offline on your computer
+*   [menloresearch/jan](https://github.com/menloresearch/jan) - Jan is an open source alternative to ChatGPT that runs 100% offline on your computer.

 ## localai

-*   [menloresearch/jan](https://github.com/menloresearch/jan) - Jan is an open source alternative to ChatGPT that runs 100% offline on your computer
+*   [menloresearch/jan](https://github.com/menloresearch/jan) - Jan is an open source alternative to ChatGPT that runs 100% offline on your computer.

 ## workbox